chengjunyan1/lllm/docs/index.md

 **LLLM** is a lightweight framework designed for researchers to fast-prototype advanced agentic systems.
 It emphasizes minimalism, modularity, and type safety, with first-class support for program synthesis and neuro-symbolic capabilities.

-It is built to be the "PyTorch for Agents"—flexible, imperative, and easy to debug.

 ## Key Features

 - **Modular Architecture**: Core abstractions, providers, tools, and memory are decoupled.